 The content of finals and other assignments will be determined by each professor.

-24. Please review the final exam schedule for details.
+Please review the final exam schedule for the dates of final exams.

 What about the change-of-final-exam form?